saclark/jekyll-multipost/README.md

 # MultiPost
-MultiPost is a [Jekyll][jekyll-site] plugin that enables the generation of multiple posts, each utilizing a different layout, from a single post entry.
+MultiPost is a [Jekyll](https://github.com/mojombo/jekyll) plugin that enables the generation of multiple posts, each utilizing a different layout, from a single post entry.

 This is useful for any situation where you have a single content base that you wish to display in various manners (such as: tailoring content presentation for different audiences, A/B testing, comparing different designs).
-You may want to modify or extend the plugin to better suit your specific needs (i.e. adjust the permalink structure - see [`lines 28-29`][permalink-src]).
+You may want to modify or extend the plugin to better suit your specific needs (i.e. adjust the permalink structure in `MultiPost`'s `initialize` method.

 ## Usage